 - Create course guides to help students understand the research process and complete assignments

-We offer a few tutorials to help students learn information literacy.
+We offer tutorials to help students learn information literacy.

 Option 1: Self-study

-Students can complete our information literacy concepts tutorial at their own pace.
+Students can complete our information literacy tutorials at their own pace.

 Option 2: Graded